-- a Participants shall comply at all times with the FIH Statutes and General Regulations, Rules of Hockey, FIH Tournament Regulations, FIH Anti-Doping Rules, FIH Anti-Corruption Regulations, the Olympic Movement Code on the Prevention of the Manipulation of Competitions, FIH Media Policy, FIH Code of Conduct and any other rules and regulations that may come into force from time to time. - b Participants shall always use their best efforts during a Match when competing in an International Event. - c Participants shall conduct themselves fairly, properly and in an acceptable manner on and off the field of play, including inside or around the hockey venue and accommodation. - d Participants shall not act (or fail to act) in any way which may harm the interests and reputation of the FIH, a Continental Federation or National Association or bring the game of hockey into disrepute.
+- a Participants shall comply at all times with the FIH Statutes and General Regulations, PAHF Statutes, Rules of Hockey, Tournament Regulations Lima 2019 Pan American Games, FIH Anti-Doping Rules, FIH Integrity Code, the Olympic Movement Code on the Prevention of the Manipulation of Competitions, relevant Media Policy, Code of Conduct and any other rules and regulations that may come into force from time to time. - b Participants shall always use their best efforts during a Match when competing in the Lima 2019 Pan American Games. - c Participants shall conduct themselves fairly, properly and in an acceptable manner on and off the field of play, including inside or around the hockey venue and accommodation. - d Participants shall not act (or fail to act) in any way which may harm the interests and reputation of the FIH, PAHF, any other Continental Federation or National Association or bring the game of Hockey into disrepute.

-Conduct described in 2.2 to 2.4 below, if committed by a Participant during an International Event, shall amount to an offence by a Participant under the Code of Conduct.
+Conduct described in 2.2 to 2.4 below, if committed by a Participant during the Lima 2019 Pan American Games, shall amount to an offence by a Participant under the Code of Conduct.